 Matilda Jane specializes in clothing for little girls.
 They now have items for every age from baby to mom.
 Their prints are so cute.
 And with the recent partnership with Joanna Gaines, you know they are a little country too.

 Nygard Style aims to revolutionize the shapewear industry by creating a product that combines pants with a compression garment.
 Nygard SLIMS, priced at around $50, comes in more than 200 styles, so there is something for everyone.
 Right now to join as a stylist, starter kits are available for $212 and come with a range of essential products.
 Stylists earn a 25-30% profit on all items sold.

 Peach is a direct selling company offering bras, lingerie and other undergarment essentials.
 Stylists can choose to sell through parties, pop-up events or virtually through social media and emails.

 Peekaboo Beans is a responsible clothing line for children that tries to create a durable product that can withstand multiple washes and the hard playing of kids.
 The pricing ranges from $20 to $40.
-Stylists can earn between 5-15% commission in all sales, and you can earn points for purchases and referrals that can be cashed in for discounts.
+Affiliates can earn 8% commission in all sales, and you can earn points for purchases and referrals that can be cashed in for discounts.